Particular/docs.particular.net/architecture/aws/well-architected.md

 ### Cost optimization

-- Costs may be optimized by the most appropriate [choice of technology](/architecture/aws/#technology-choices).
+- Costs may be optimized by the most appropriate [technology choice](/architecture/aws/#technology-choices).

 ### Operational excellence